Secretprojectrevolution: Reception and aftermath

-Despite Madonna's limited personal appearances to promote the project as well as its non-commercial nature, secretprojectrevolution was met with a respectable amount of media coverage and public interest, although the reviews it received were mixed.
+Despite Madonna's limited personal appearances to promote the project as well as its non-commercial nature, secretprojectrevolution was met with a respectable amount of media coverage and public interest.
+However, the reviews it received were mixed.
 An estimated ten thousand people watched the film across all screenings.
-In less than three weeks, the Bundle has been downloaded over 1.2m times and as of October 2013, tens of works were being submitted every day on the Art for Freedom website.
+In less than three weeks, the Bundle has been downloaded over 1.2m times, and as of October 2013, tens of works were being submitted every day on the Art for Freedom website.

 British singer-songwriter and activist Kate Nash announced working on her own "secret project" in August 2013, inviting fans to collaborate.
-She would later adapt Madonna's approach for her UK Street Teams project in October 2013, organizing group meet ups on previously announced locations.
-The music video for Lady Gaga's duet with R. Kelly "Do What U Want" was reported to be released on BitTorrent in December 2013, in collaboration with Vice.
+She would later adapt Madonna's approach for her UK Street Teams project in October 2013, organizing group meet-ups at previously announced locations.
+The music video for Lady Gaga's duet with R. Kelly, "Do What U Want," was reported to be released on BitTorrent in December 2013, in collaboration with Vice.
 Although secretprojectrevolution never officially premiered in Poland, the Official Madonna Fanclub in Poland organized a screening of the film in Cracow in December 2013.

-Simultaneously with the release of the film, the Art for Freedom program was initiated, allowing artists to upload their own works expressing their personal definition of freedom and revolution on the artforfreedom.com website.
-A one-year-long grants program was launched in October, in support of individuals and organizations working to advance social justice.
-Every month, Madonna and a guest curator choose a winning submission and award $10,000 to a nonprofit organization or project of the winning artist's choice.
+Simultaneously with the film's release, the Art for Freedom program was initiated, enabling artists to upload their works that express their personal definitions of freedom and revolution on the artforfreedom.com website.
+A one-year grants program was launched in October to support individuals and organizations working to advance social justice.
+Every month, Madonna and a guest curator select a winning submission and award $10,000 to a nonprofit organization or project of the winning artist's choice.
 The first guest curator was Anthony Kiedis of the Red Hot Chili Peppers.

 On October 8, 2013, Madonna hosted first ever live art curation on Twitter, followed by another curation on Tumblr on November 13, 2013.
 Meanwhile, screenings of secretprojectrevolution took place in Jericho and Rio de Janeiro, on October 11 and 20, respectively.
 In November, an Art for Freedom-themed design overlay pack was released through a graphic design application Studio.
 In early January 2014, Katy Perry became a guest curator of Art for Freedom, followed by Miley Cyrus in early April.
 A live art curation took place on BuzzFeed on April 15, 2014.